 This README file contains more technical implementation details.

-primesieve supports C++ and C directly, and has bindings available for a few other programming languages:
+primesieve natively supports C and C++ and has bindings available for a few other programming languages:

 Many thanks to the developers of these bindings!